manuGil/online-core/docs/source/systems-model.rst

 .. attention::
    **Question.**
-   For the flowchart [WE NEVER ASK FOR A FLOWCHART, DO WE MEAN THE TEA-MODEL?] you created in the previous task.
+   For the conceptual model you created in the task 1.

    + Can you define the boundary of the model, a variable and a parameter?
    + Is the variable you defined, a state variable?